VikVikiV/HotelManagementSystem/README.md

 ## Academic Assessment

-A detailed analysis of this projects results, and limitations is available in the following paper [(docs/BBIM502_A2_Project_764706455_1.docx)].
+A detailed analysis of this projects results, and limitations is available in the following [paper](docs/BBIM502_A2_Project_764706455_1.docx).

 ## Features